abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 If a constructor takes a parameters and if we invoke it with a different number of parameters were missed out or exceeded

 see live example in class_program_11.py

+# Attribute Creation Using Self:
+By using self.attribute_name and assigning a value we are creating attributes to the current object.
+The best practice is to create attributes inside the constructor.

+## Attribute v/s Local Variable
+Attributes can be created only by using the self variable and the dot operator.
+Without self we are only creating a local vriable an not an attribute.